 Your answers help us to understand your situation and direct you to the most appropriate member of our team.
 Several of the questions are designed to start the process of developing insight and understanding, including what may help to feel and cope better.
-Your counsellor, mental health advisor or wellbeing practitioner with be provided with a copy of your completed online self-referral form before your first meeting.
+Your counsellor, mental health advisor or wellbeing practitioner will be provided with a copy of your completed online self-referral form before your first meeting.

 How long do I have to wait?

 When we receive your form, we will contact you within 48 hours about making an appointment.
 We aim to offer all first appointments within ten working days of receipt of your form.
 Please be aware that there may be a slightly longer wait at peak times of the year, however we understand it can be difficult to wait, and will do our best to see you as soon as possible.

 WHAT HAPPENS AT THE FIRST APPOINTMENT?